-The Booking Secretary at the time of booking is expected to take due account of the intended use of the premises, draw the hirer's attention to any evident hazards that may apply to the particular booking, and the steps the Management Committee has already taken, if any, to minimise the risk of harm occurring from such hazards.
+The Booking Secretary at the time of booking should take account of the intended use of the premises, draw the hirer's attention to any evident hazards that may apply to the particular booking, and the steps the Management Committee has already taken, if any, to minimise the risk of harm occurring from such hazards.
 A copy of the latest Risk Assessment can be given to the hirer before using the premises, if this is felt necessary or helpful in any assessment the hirer themselves wishes to undertake.

-(h) Paid help/employees
+(i) Paid help